 The beautiful Peak District National Park in the East Midlands of England is a favourite destination for visitors from all over the UK.

-Although the bulk of the Peak District is found in northern Derbyshire it spreads into a number of other English counties including Staffordshire, South Yorkshire, Cheshire and Greater Manchester.
+Although the bulk of the Peak District is found in northern Derbyshire it spreads into a number of other English counties including Staffordshire, South Yorkshire, Cheshire and Greater Manchester towards the north west.

 The Peak District National Park was the first National Park to be established in the UK in 1951.
 It is divided into the southern area known as the White Peak and the northern area referred to as the Dark Peak.

-Both areas feature dramatic landscapes, valleys and moorlands, ridges and hills.
+Both are areas of natural beauty and feature dramatic landscapes, valleys and moorlands, ridges and hills.
 The White Peak is characterised by areas of limestone and is located primarily in Derbyshire and Staffordshire while the Dark Peak is found to the north and has a wilder and more desolate character.

 If you love the outdoors the Peak District is the perfect holiday destination.